hanna-greaves/Token-Says/README.md

 Token Says sayings can be configured within the "Open Sayings" area of the Token Says game module settings.
 Here you can:
 * Add: add a new saying by select + Add in the subheader of that tab
 * Edit: update an existing saying by selecting the edit pencil icon for that saying
+* Copy: copy this saying and create a new saying from it
 * Delete: delete a saying by selecting the trash beside that saying's name